 The Fourth Step Is To Moisturize

 Moisturise, moisturise, moisturise!
 Moisturising is not just hydrating otherwise we will all just take a shower and call it a day.
-Moisturising is helping your skin to retain moisture, hydrate and rejuvenate and to do that, we would need ingredients that helps keeps the skin plump and healthy.
+Moisturising is helping your skin to retain moisture, hydrate and rejuvenate and to do that, we would need ingredients that help keep the skin plump and healthy.
 While moisturizing, give your skin a gentle massage – this helps to increase penetration and effectiveness.

 The Fifth Step Is To Use Sunscreen